 While waterparks and amusement parks have their places in a fun summer vacation, there’s not a whole lot of educational value to roller coasters and tube slides (unless, of course, you’re explaining the laws of physics to your kids as they ride!)
 So how do you plan a vacation that combines the same kind of excitement and sense of play with a little out of school learning?
-Pay a visit to one or more of these educational attractions for kids.
+Pay a visit to one or more of these educational destinations with your kids.

 First, some general advice.
 Museums are almost always a good option, as they are practically inexhaustible resources of artifacts, works of art, and educational exhibits for kids to see.
-However, not all museums are equally kid-friendly.
+However, some museums are more kid-friendly than others.
 Before you go, check into the offered exhibits.
 Does the museum include kid-specific areas or programming?
 Do they cater to different age groups and interests?
 Depending on how old your kids are, certain museums may not have the kind of material they can really learn from.
 Some museums, like the Miami Children’s Museum, even cater specifically to children.

 Zoos and wildlife parks are also good choices.
-It’s a very hands-on learning experience, as children get the chance to get up close and personal with a wide variety of creatures and plant life.
+They offer hands-on learning experiences, as children get the chance to get up close and personal with a wide variety of creatures and plant life.
 Most zoos even have a smaller petting zoo area with farm animals and other gentle wildlife.
 The best zoos, like the San Diego Zoo, will include kid-specific tours and programming like overnight stays, scavenger hunts, and featured exhibits.

 With all of that in mind, here are our suggestions for the top educational attractions for kids on summer vacation.